heinzwittenbrink/contentstrategy4science/cs4science.md

 [Biden puts science at the top of his agenda | Science|Business](https://sciencebusiness.net/news/biden-puts-science-top-his-agenda "Biden puts science at the top of his agenda | Science|Business")

-# Science communication campaigns usually take place without a content strategy
+# Science communication without content strategy

 ## Sender-oriented communication models

 [Climate Outreach](https://climateoutreach.org/ "Climate Outreach")

 [Aktuelles | klimafakten.de](https://www.klimafakten.de/fakten-besser-vermitteln/neues-zum-thema "Aktuelles | klimafakten.de")

+---

 > Readers will come away with an enhanced understanding that there is no 'silver bullet' to communications about climate change; instead, a 'silver buckshot' approach is needed, where strategies effectively reach different audiences in different contexts.